Leomconti/compiler_using_java/README.md

 # compiler_2023
+- Capstone project for compilers class, created a compiler for a language I created in class and developed the entire structure throughout the semester.
-Creating a compiler for the fictional language 2023.2 It will be developed in java using javacc and javafx for the interface
+- It was developed using Java for the code logic, JavaCC for the grammar/parser/compiler and JavaFx for the IDE like interface